 Legal Bites: Ma’am, with the advent and implementation of GST, many people are of conflicting opinions about its benefits.
 How beneficial in your opinion is it on our market.
-Do you think GST will ever in the future cater to increase the value of Rupee in the international market??
+Do you think GST will ever in the future cater to increasing the value of Rupee in the international market?

-Prof. Singh: Definitely yes.
+Dr. Kanwal D.P.
+Singh: Definitely yes.
 GST is the biggest tax reform that we have come across right now.
 I understand that people are having conflicting views but that is there in every law, in every change.
-Apprehension comes before any change.
+The apprehension comes before any change.
 As far as GST is concerned there are basic ideas aligning all the tax into one and that is what it is.
 It will definitely impact the international market, it would definitely impact the economy.

-And what I feel the problem is, why people are having conflicting opinion is because implementation is not clear.
-Then education is a big problem for our trader community, generally they are not tax law experts!
+And what I feel the problem is, why people are having a conflicting opinion is because the implementation is not clear.
+Then education is a big problem for our trader community, generally, they are not tax law experts!
 And in India tax is still considered as something which only the tax department or the chartered accountants will do.
 So I think the lack of awareness is causing this conflict otherwise GST itself is the biggest reform and it will align us in with the world economy.
-It’s not only within India, it will align us with the world economy.
+It’s not only within India, but it will also align us with the world economy.

-Legal Bites: Ma’am, Religion and Science has always been a debatable argument throughout the world.
+Legal Bites: Ma’am, Religion and Science have always been a debatable argument throughout the world.
 But in India, in particular, religion is now being argued against morals, values and ethics.
-Are our citizens not smart enough to do what’s right for them, or will religious experts rule over their conscience??
+Are our citizens not smart enough to do what’s right for them, or will religious experts rule over their conscience?

-Prof. Singh: That is not true.
-Never was it true, never will it be true.
-Our masses are smart enough to realize how religion and society has come together in a cohesive way and see, incidents have been taking place because disagreements can be there.
+Dr. Kanwal D.P.
+Singh: That is not true.
+Never was it true, never will it be true?
+Our masses are smart enough to realize how religion and society have come together in a cohesive way and see, incidents have been taking place because disagreements can be there.
 But religion and society in India has always functioned together and will always be.